 - Code Geass have special credits in the last episode.
 They have the same music but the images shown are different.

-- The final The Lord of the Rings movie used production sketches as a backdrop for the credits, including character sketches for the main actors.
+- The Lord of the Rings: The Return of the King, the final movie in the trilogy, used production sketches as a backdrop for the credits, including character sketches for the main actors.

 - At the end of Breaking Dawn Part 2, picture credits were shown for every character from all five films.